Optimal Sequential Contests: Information and Effort

-Before giving the formal result, I need to introduce the notation to keep track of the relevant information in contest $\bn$.
-Let me use a contest $\bn =(1,2,1)$ to illustrate the construction.
-This contest has four players: a first-mover, two simultaneous followers, and a last-mover.
-At the most basic level, all players observe their own efforts (regardless of the disclosure rule).
-There are $n=4$ observations of this kind and they clearly affect the outcomes of the contest.
-I call this the first level of information and denote as $S_1=4$.
+Capturing the indirect effects requires some new notation.
+Let me use a contest $\bn =(1,2,1)$ again to illustrate the construction of relevant variables.
+All four players in this contest observe their own efforts (regardless of the disclosure rule), and the number of players clearly affects the outcomes of the contest.
+I call this the first level of information and denote it as $S_1=n=4$.
 More importantly, some players directly observe the efforts of some other players.
-In the example, players 2 and 3 observe the effort of player 1 and player 4 observes the efforts of all three previous players.
-Therefore, there are five direct observations of other players' efforts.
-I call this the second level of information and denote as $S_2=5$.
-Finally, player 4 observes players 2 and 3 observing player 1.
+Players $2$ and $3$ observe the effort of player $1$ and player $4$ observes the efforts of all three previous players.
+Therefore, there are five direct observations of other players' effort levels.
+I call this the second level of information and denote it as $S_2=5$.
+Finally, player $4$ observes players $2$ and $3$ observing player $1$.
 There are two indirect observations of this kind, which I call the third level of information and denote as $S_3=2$.
 In contests with more periods, there would be more levels of information---observations of observations of observations and so on.